sdthompson1/risc2cpp/README.md

-MIPS as the base instruction set, to create a C++ target program instead of C#, and to use the RISC-V "Zicfilp" extension (`-fcf-protection` gcc flag) as an accurate way of finding indirect branch points (avoiding the need for the `--emit-relocs` linker option).
+MIPS as the base instruction set, to create a C++ target program instead of C#, and to use the RISC-V "Zicfilp" extension (`-fcf-protection` gcc flag) as an accurate way of finding indirect branch points (the original Mips2cs relied on the linker `--emit-relocs` option but `-fcf-protection` will probably be a simpler and more robust solution).

 See https://www.solarflare.org.uk/mips2cs for more details about Mips2cs.